justincasher/justincasher.github.io/machine learning/Autoformalizer/Autoformalizer.md

 ![LLM mathematics benchmarks](images/LLM_math_results.png)

 &emsp; Thus, in this essay we explore how this difficulty can be overcome by building an *autoformalizer*.
-This is a computer program designed to interpret imprecise logic written in English and convert it into precise formal representations within a type-theoretic framework (e.g., Lean).
+This is a computer program designed to interpret imprecise logic written in English and convert it into precise formal representations within a type-theoretic framework, e.g., Lean.
+Lean is a proof assistant and programming language that ensures absolute rigor in mathematical reasoning, allowing users to write formal proofs with zero errors, as it verifies every step against strict logical rules.
 The resulting code can then be executed, verified, and formally proven.
 Furthermore, an autoformalizer would have much broader applications outside of checking synthetically generated theory, as it would be capable of verifying any piece of written math.
 However, the existence of such a philosophical object seems virtually impossible, as human language is not exact, which means we would need to create an approximation of it.